warpdesign/react-explorer/README.md

 **Note**
 React-Explorer is still being worked on so this is a work in progress.

-- Plugin-based filesystem type: local supported for now
+- Plugin-based: local supported for now, ftp in the works
+- Dual-view window supporting any numbers of tabs
 - Can be fully keyboard controlled
 - Transfers from/to any plugin
 - Fully localized (French & English available)
 - Dark Mode with automatic detection on macOS Mojave
+- Works on Linux, Mac, Windows

 ## Requirements

-- Windows 7
+- Windows 7/8/10
 - macOS
 - Linux